espressif/arduino-esp32/libraries/I2S/README.md

 Inter-IC Sound bus is designed for digital transmission of audio data.

-The bus consists of the following signals:

- - SCK - Serial Clock signal.
- - WS - Word Select - switching between Left and Right channel.
- - SD - Serial Data - In Simplex mode this is multiplexed data - depending on function calls this is either input or output.
- - SD OUT - In duplex mode this line is only for outgouing data (TX).
- - SD IN -  In duplex mode this line is only for incoming data (RX).
- - MCLK - Master Clock signal - runs on higher frequency than SCK and for most cases is not needed.

 This library is based on Arduino I2S library (see doc [here](https://docs.arduino.cc/learn/built-in-libraries/i2s))